 This compression effect is why telephoto lenses are preferred for portraits (typically 85-135mm on full frame).
 At these focal lengths, the photographer stands farther from the subject, which produces flattering proportions - noses appear less prominent, faces look more natural, and the background is compressed into a pleasing, simplified backdrop.
 Wide-angle lenses shot up close distort facial features, making noses and foreheads appear disproportionately large.

 Understanding these characteristics helps you choose the right focal length for your creative intent.
-Want to show the vastness of a landscape with dramatic foreground elements?
+Want to show the vastness of a setting with dramatic foreground elements?
 Use a wide-angle lens positioned low and close to an interesting foreground subject.
 Want to isolate a subject with a compressed, creamy background?
 Use a telephoto lens from a greater distance.
-The combination of focal length choice and shooting position is one of the most powerful compositional tools available to photographers.
+The combination of focal length choice and shooting position is one of the most useful compositional tools available to photographers.

 Focal length, measured in millimeters, describes the distance between the optical center of a lens and the camera sensor when focused at infinity.
 It determines the angle of view (how much of the scene is captured) and the magnification of the image.
 Shorter focal lengths provide wider angles of view, while longer focal lengths provide narrower, more magnified views.